Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering matrix and inclusive scattering matrix in terms of Green functions

 Now we can calculate (\ref {NUU}).
 First of all we take as $\nu$ the state corresponding to the vector (\ref {eq:50.101}).
 We are representing this vector in terms of good operators $B_i$ using the formula

-The corresponding state $\nu$ considered as linear functional on $\cal A$ can be expressed in terms of the state $\omega$ corresponding to $\Phi$. ( We should use the remark that the state corresponding to the vector $A\Phi$ can be written as $\tilde A A\omega.$) Expressing the out-operators by the formula (\ref {eq:50.11}) we obtain the expression of (\ref {NUU}) in terms of GGreen functions on -shell.
+The corresponding state $\nu$ considered as as linear functional on $\cal A$ can be expressed in terms of the state $\omega$ corresponding to $\Phi.$ ( We should use the remark that the state corresponding to the vector $B\Phi$ can be written as $\tilde B B\omega.$) Expressing the out -operator by the formula(\ref {eq:50.11}) we obtain the expression of (\ref {NUU}) in terms of GGreen functions on shell.